Provider Manifests

 Gestalt provider packages and release archives are described by a manifest file: manifest.yaml, manifest.yml, or manifest.json.
 YAML is the easiest format to author by hand.

 Providers are the umbrella concept in Gestalt.
-Authentication, authorization,
+Identity, authorization,

 agent, cache, indexeddb, runtime, S3, secrets, workflow, and app packages all use